consulo/consulo-dev.github.io/docs/tutorials/github_template.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-**Consulo Plugin Template** is a repository that provides a pure boilerplate template to make it easier to create a new plugin project using the recommended [Gradle setup](/tutorials/build_system.md).
+**Consulo Plugin Template** is a repository that provides a pure boilerplate template to make it easier to create a new plugin project using the recommended [Maven setup](/tutorials/build_system.md).

 The main goal of this template is to speed up the setup phase of plugin development for both new and experienced developers by preconfiguring the project scaffold and CI, linking to the proper documentation pages, and keeping everything organized.